-The Cowgirls won a non-scholarship era best 29 games in 2011, going 29-6.
+The Cowgirls won a then non-scholarship era best 29 games in 2011, going 29-6.
 The Cowgirls won their third ASC title and second in a row.
 HSU also advanced to its third NCAA Tournament.

 The Cowgirls won the American Southwest Conference title in 2010 under Bingham and she took HSU to just its second-ever NCAA Tournament appearance.
 The Cowgirls finished the year with a 21-8 and tied with Texas Lutheran for the ASC West title.
+She was named the ASC Coach of the Year.

 In 2009, the Cowgirls went 22-7 and won the ASC West and then advanced to the ASC Championship game.
+She was named the ASC Coach of the Year.

 In 2008, the Cowgirls finished with a record of 20-12 and finished second in the ASC West.
 She led the Cowgirls to a 22-9 record and the Cowgirls tied with Texas Lutheran for the ASC West title in her first season.